Skip to main content

 Further Treatment

-After surgery or if you don’t have surgery, you may have other treatments depending on your tumor type and grade.
-Low grade tumors (grade 1 and 2, also written as grade I and II) may be completely removed with surgery but may require radiation and/or chemotherapy.
-High grade tumors (grade 3 and 4, also written as grade III and IV) are more difficult to remove and require additional treatments such as radiation and/or chemotherapy.
+After surgery (or even if you don’t have surgery), you may receive other treatments depending on your tumor type and grade.
+Low-grade tumors (grades 1 and 2, also written as grades I and II) may be completely removed with surgery but may require radiation and/or chemotherapy.
+High-grade tumors (grades 3 and 4, also written as grades III and IV) are more difficult to remove and require additional treatments, such as radiation and/or chemotherapy.

 You may also choose to join a clinical trial to test new treatments.

-Clinical trials are research studies that involve people.
-Clinical trials provide doctors the opportunity to learn about new therapies that could be successful to treat your tumor.
-NCI-CONNECT has clinical trials you can take part in at the NIH.
+Clinical trials provide doctors the opportunity to learn about new therapies that could help treat your tumor.
+NCI-CONNECT has clinical trials you can take part in at the NIH Clinical Center.

 How to Determine the Best Treatment for Brain Tumor Patients